rachelmdaniel/SP25_DS5111_rmd9ev/README.md

     - use the ls command to make sure the repo was cloned
     - Run git config --global --list to make sure that your username and email are connected

-### Run the init.sh script to finish setting up the VM:
+### Execute the init.sh script to finish setting up the VM:
 * ./init.sh

 ### Add tools and functionality for pipeline: